 We are an interactive and collaborative group of three laboratories studying the structure, function, and plasticity of auditory circuits in health and disease.
 We investigate these circuits at multiple levels using state-of-the-art anatomical, physiological, imaging, and behavioral techniques.

-Trainees will have the opportunity to investigate fundamental questions in auditory neuroscience using a multidisciplinary approach, leveraging the combined expertise of our team.
-Eligible trainees also have the opportunity to participate in the institutional training grant ‘Training in auditory and vestibular neuroscience’, co-directed by Karl Kandler and Bill Yates.
+Trainees will have the opportunity to investigate fundamental questions using a multidisciplinary approach, leveraging the combined expertise of our team.
+Eligible trainees also have the opportunity to participate in our institutional training grant co-directed by Karl Kandler and Bill Yates.

 Department of Neurobiology

 Center for the Neural Basis of Cognition (CNBC)